reasonml/reasonml.github.io/docs/module.md

 ### Module functions types

 Like with module types, functor types also act to constrain and hide what we may assume about functors.
-The syntax for functor types are consistent with those for function types, but with types capitalized to represent the signatures of modules the functor accepts as arguments and return values.
+The syntax of functor types is consistent with that of function types, but with types capitalized to represent the signatures of modules the functor accepts as arguments and return values.
 In the previous example, we're exposing the backing type of a set; by giving `MakeSet` a functor signature, we can hide the underlying data structure!